Skip to main content

 Similar Articles

-Yale New Haven Health announces the finalists for the Health AI Championship
+Yale New Haven Health announces the winners of the Health AI Championship

-New Haven, CT (May 15, 2025) – On May 27, the Yale New Haven Health (YNHHS) Center for Health Care Innovation will host the Health AI Championship, a premier competition designed to showcase groundbreaking applications of artificial intelligence (AI) in healthcare.
+New Haven, CT (June 3, 2025) – On May 27, the Yale New Haven Health (YNHHS) Center for Health Care Innovation hosted the first Health AI Championship, a premier competition designed to showcase groundbreaking applications of artificial intelligence (AI) in healthcare.
 The competition invited innovators from health systems and hospitals across Connecticut to develop AI-driven solutions that address critical challenges in patient care and healthcare operations.

 GREENWICH, CT (May 7, 2025) – Greenwich Hospital hosted its annual Nurses’ Day Celebration, recognizing the achievements of the hospital’s staff members who exemplify what it means to go above and beyond to serve their patients, help their coworkers and better the community.
 There were four awards presented at the ceremony: the Partner-in-Care Award, the Physician Partner-in-Care Award, the COLLABORATIVE Award and the Helen Meehan Award – also known as the Nurse of the Year Award.
-All honorees were nominated by and voted on by hospital staff
+All honorees were nominated by and voted on by hospital staff.